-Actuarial gains and losses arising from post-employment benefits are recognised immediately in other comprehensive income.
+Actuarial gains and losses arising from defined benefit plans are recognised immediately in other comprehensive income.

-4.9 Provisions
+4.8 Provisions

 Provisions are recognised when the Company has a present obligation as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.